hpesoj/gsl-pointers/README.md

 > Readability: it makes the meaning of a plain pointer clear.
 Enables significant tool support.

 Designating `T*` to represent _only_ single objects does indeed make the meaning of a `T*` clear and enable tool support, but only by a consensus of programmers and static analysis tools.
-Agreement by the compiler in the form of _strong typing_ would enforce such meaning.
-The rule provides no reason why a `T*` in this one situation would not benefit from a strongly typed replacement.
+Agreement by the compiler in the form of _strong typing_ would greatly strengthen such meaning.
+This rule provides no reason why a `T*` in this one situation would not benefit from a strongly typed replacement.
 Rule [Bounds.1](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Pro-bounds-arithmetic) instructs, _"Don't use pointer arithmetic.
 Use `span` instead"_, explaining:

 > Pointers should only refer to single objects, and pointer arithmetic is fragile and easy to get wrong. `span` is a bounds-checked, safe type for accessing arrays of data.

 It appears that the guidelines are reasoning that, since `span` is provided to replace pointers when used as iterators, the only use left for `T*` is as a reference to single objects, so by process of elimination this must be _the_ single appropriate use for `T*` in modern C++ code.
 Again, this ignores the fact that the defined semantics of `T*` are too general for something that represents a "single object".
-Pointer arithmetic operations are _always_ wrong if `T*` points to a single object.
+For example, pointer arithmetic operations are _always_ wrong if `T*` points to a single object.
 Of course, static analysis tools _could_ flag uses of `T*` that make no sense for a "single object", but this relies on the ubiquity and reliable operation of static analysis tools, the development of which has only recently begun.
-There is no good reason to ignore what the compiler can offer us, and forego the good design practices that the guidelines themselves recommend.
+There is no good reason to reject what the compiler can offer us, and forego the good design practices that the guidelines themselves recommend.

 ### Documentation of intent